 Updating a Will or estate plan may be as simple as putting together a new “separate writing” for tangible personal property, or as complex as executing an entirely new set of documents.
 Depending on what changes need to be made, your estate planning attorney may recommend creating a “codicil” to make small adjustments, or rewriting specific documents within the estate plan.
 When major changes happen -- such as when you need to remove a major beneficiary -- you may need to significantly rewrite your Will and adjust who will receive your assets after your death.
 Your estate planning attorney can help you decide which way to update a Will is best in your circumstances, and make sure the final document correctly reflects your needs.

 At Harrison Estate Law, we know how important it is to keep your estate planning up to date.
 We will be happy to meet with you to review your existing estate planning documents and recommend adjustments that will protect your legacy and provide for your family for years to come.
 Please contact us online or via email or call 352-559-9828 to schedule a free consultation.
-If you don’t live close to Gainesville or are practicing social distancing, we are happy to set up a phone or Skype call.
+If you don’t live close to Gainesville or are practicing social distancing, we are happy to set up a phone or Zoom call.